lth-tt/sysid2/docs/Process_Modeling.md

 ## Plotting of all data
 Using subplots, all the observations under a particular position are plotted in a single image file and is saved under a folder named Overview.
 The number of generated image files is in accordance with the number of available positions.

+## Smoothing based on  AR Prediction
+An AR prediction of the data is carried out as a presmoothing technique.
+This smoothing operation tends to improve the model by a small extent as it reduces the mean squared error.

 ## Savitzky-Golay Smoothing